 As a Christian, I feel a sense of duty to be active in the community and do what I can to sustain its vitality and heritage for future generations.
 As a professional planner, I am keen to apply my experience to my home city by becoming more involved in its direction.
 Wells Independents appeals to me as an opportunity to take a lead in the development of Wells in way that is free from party politics and reflects the views of both residents and visitors.

-Wells Independents (WIN) are a group of independent people who want to bring people together to build a stronger community and have fun.
+Wells Independents (WIN) is a group of independent people who want to bring people together to build a stronger community and have fun.
 Wells has many different organisations but we believe we can make the best of our little city if we all work more closely together.
 We are just ordinary people who want to make a difference.
 You are more than welcome to become a supporter now and have your say.

 About Wells Independents

+We currently have four WIN City Councillors, and we hope to add three more at the by-elections on 6th May.
 We want to build on what has been achieved in the past by offering fresh faces, a fresh approach and more innovation.

 WIN was formed through word of mouth by people from different walks of life who share a passion for Wells.
 The WIN group is self-organised with interested people offering skills and time to be part of something new and positive for Wells.